RiotGames/LoRDeckCodes/README.md

 The deck code library accepts a Legends of Runeterra deck as a list of `CardCodeAndCount` objects.
 This is simply the code and an associated integer for the number of occurences of the card in the deck.

 ## Process
-Decks are encoding via arranging VarInts into an array and then base 32 encoding into a string.
+Decks are encoding via arranging VarInts (big endian) into an array and then base 32 encoding into a string.

 All encodings begin with 4 bits for format and 4 bits for version.